LeetLLM

 1. Freeze a rubric and collect human labels for easy wins, real ties, and known failures.

-2. Include workflow slices such as replacement, delivery delay, and address change.
+2. Include workflow slices such as rollback, access review, and address change.

 3. Record human-human agreement before comparing the judge to people.